1. Home

 About CAT Caterpillar Inc.

-Caterpillar is the world's leading manufacturer of construction and mining equipment, off-highway diesel and natural gas engines, industrial gas turbines and diesel-electric locomotives.
-Its reporting segments are: construction industries (40% sales/47% operating profit, or OP), resource industries (20% sales/19% OP), and energy & transportation (40% sales/34% OP).
+Caterpillar is the world's leading manufacturer of construction and mining equipment, off-highway diesel and natural gas engines, industrial gas turbines, and diesel-electric locomotives.
+Its reporting segments are construction, resource, energy, and transportation.
 Market share approaches 20% across many products.
 Caterpillar operates a captive finance subsidiary to facilitate sales.
-The firm has global reach (46% US sales/54% ex-US).
+The firm has a global reach that is approximately evenly balanced between the US and the rest of the world.
 Construction skews more domestic, while the other divisions are more geographically diversified.
-An independent network of 156 dealers operates approximately 2,800 facilities, giving Caterpillar reach into about 190 countries for sales and support services.
+An independent network of over 150 dealers operates approximately 2,800 facilities, giving Caterpillar reach into about 190 countries for sales and support services.

 Share on Social Networks: